js-girls/workshop/STEPS.md

 }
 ```

 Cool!
-Now the markup of each element is changed, and a little button is showing next to each of our task items.
+Now the markup of each element is changed and a little button is shown next to each of our task items.
 But if we click on that button, nothing happens.
 Let’s fix this!

 We need to create a `removeItem()` function (as we wrote in the `onclick` attribute of our button), that will: